o3de/o3de.org/content/docs/userguide/components/entity-inspector.md

 ---
-description: ' Use the &entity-inspector; to add components to entities and modify their properties in &ALYlong;. '
+description: ' Use the Entity Inspector to add components to entities and modify their properties in Amazon Lumberyard. '
 title: Entity Inspector
 ---
 # Entity Inspector {#component-entity-inspector}